 Even if those lines were genuine and an expression of vulnerability.

-Eastern cultures face a different set of problems where both direct expression of affection and decretory form of teasing is frowned upon.
+Eastern cultures face a different set of problems where both direct expressions of affection and decretory forms of teasing are frowned upon.

 Is There a Better Way Forward

 Good-natured teasing between old friends is fun and harmless.

 It’s also a great way to spark some romantic tension between two people.